snuspl/nimble/README.md

 Create an issue for questions and bug reports.

 ## Contribution
-Nimble adopts the Apache project model.
+We welcome your contributions to Nimble!
 We aim to create an open-source project that is contributed by the open-source community.
-We maintain a mailing list (nimble-discuss@googlegroups.com) for general discussions about development.
+For general discussions about development, please subscribe to nimble-discuss@googlegroups.com.

 ## License
 [BSD 3-clause license](LICENSE)